DaoCloud/DaoCloud-docs/docs/en/docs/middleware/mysql/faq/faq-master-slave.md

 5. Manually edit the Pod of the master: change its label from `role replica` to `master` and set `healthy no` to `yes`.

-6. Execute the following command on the MySQL shell of the slave:
+6. Run the following command on the MySQL shell of the slave:

     ```sql
     mysql> start slave;
     ```

-7. If the master and slave are not establishing a connection, execute the following command on the MySQL shell of the slave:
+7. If the master and slave are not establishing a connection, run the following command on the MySQL shell of the slave:

     ```sql
     -- Note to replace {master-host-pod-index}